 - Runny nose.

-The body has a natural ability to process and remove harmful toxins.
-This method is called detoxification.
-In terms of substance abuse treatments and procedures, detoxification is a group of strategies used to manage intoxication and withdrawal.
-The primary goal of detoxification is to minimize the harm caused by the substance.
-It is accomplished through 4:
+Often utilized at the start of treatment for opioid use disorder, medical detoxification involves a group of strategies to help manage withdrawal.
+The primary goal of detox is to minimize the harm caused by the substance.
+It is accomplished through:5

 - Evaluation.
 In this stage, medical, psychological, and social factors are evaluated to determine the best course of action.